BCDA-APS/urRobot/docs/usage.md

 this and reduce the likelyhood of accidentally commanding motion you didn't indend, every time motion completes, the command values are automatically set to the current readback values, similar to an EPICS motor record.
 Since many EPICS users are accustomed to the benefits of the motor record, a substitutions file is provided (urRobotApp/Db/ur_soft_motors.substitutions") which loads 12 soft motor records for the 6 joints and 6 tool coordinates.
-Additionally a version f the control GUI is provided for the soft motors (urRobotApp/op/adl/ur_rtde_controlSM.adl).
+Additionally a version of the control GUI is provided for the soft motors (urRobotApp/op/adl/ur_rtde_controlSM.adl).

 The "Go" toggles (which write to the `$(P)Control:AutoMoveJ` or `$(P)Control:AutoMoveL` PVs) are similar to the Go/Move